 Transfer credit assessments for new students at the University of King’s College are coordinated by the King's Registrar's Office.
 Please contact Tara Wigglesworth-Hines at firstname.lastname@example.org for more information about transfer credits.

-If you are a current King's student with question about letters of permission, please contact Kristin Mosher at email@example.com.
+If you are a current King's student with question about letters of permission, please contact Kirstin Mosher at email@example.com.